uttammitra-spec/oaqjp-final-project-emb-ai/README.md

-# Repository for final Final project
+# Repository for Final project